 Alternatively, you can add the Wikibuy extension to your preferred browser.
 After you do so, you’ll be prompted to create an account and fill out basic information including your email address and whether or not you have Amazon Prime membership.

 On the Wikibuy website, you can browse trending coupons and deals to direct your online shopping.
 But in most cases, it is best to employ Wikibuy coupons simply by adding the browser extension and shopping as usual.

 As you shop, you can click on the Wikibuy extension in your browser to view all the coupon codes it has found for that particular item.

 Then, when you go to check out, you can prompt Wikibuy to apply all the codes it found across the web.

 While Wikibuy is reliable for finding as many codes to test as possible, it doesn’t mean you’ll always save on your purchases.
 In many cases, the codes Wikibuy tests won’t apply to your order.

 In addition to adding coupon codes, you can also use Wikibuy to compare the price of an item across several different sellers.
 You can try searching for your product directly on the Wikibuy site to see a full list of retailers and price points.

 On Amazon, this Wikibuy feature is built right into the site.
-When you are looking at a product, you can hover over the Wikibuy icon to get a quick view of alternate prices and if you are getting the best deal.
+When you are looking at a product, you can hover over the Wikibuy icon to get a quick view of alternate prices and see if you are getting a good deal.
 (You can also add products to your Wikibuy watchlist directly from an Amazon product page, but more on that later.)

 See related: How to maximize your cash back on Amazon.com